UPTON: Preventing Authorship Leakage from Public Text Release via Data Poisoning: Our Method:

-Where ${\delta}_{i}$ denotes the perturbation added to text sample $t_{i}$, whose ground-truth label is $y_{i}$, $F_b$ has been trained on $T$.
-The loss-maximization can also be performed as a wrong-target loss minimization process in real practise:

-Where $y_{j}$ is a target label and $y_{j} \neq y_{i}$.
-The two formula both can make the perturbed text cross the decision bound in AA model.
-The process of perturbation generation is similar to state-of-the-art NLP adversarial example generation, use genetic algorithm to select substitutions to replace the words in original texts, and find the specific substitution texts that can cross the decision bound.
-In practice, poison generation can use existing text adversarial attack methods, the detailed process is described in Alg.\ref{alg:adv}
+In general, the defender's goal is to utilize an adversarial attack to generate poisoned examples for all document $t_i\in T$ on $F_A$ as follows:

-Defenders' purpose is to make the distribution of perturbed samples confused in the feature space, and most significantly, provide paradoxical or wrong authorship fingerprint to the attackers and weaken the generalization ability of their authorship classifier.
-It can also be described like we change the feature space of $T$ from "ordered by classes" to "confused", "messy" or simply, have a different feature distribution from clean samples.
+where ${\delta}_{i}$ denotes the perturbation in perturbation set $\Delta$ added to text sample $t_{i}$, whose ground-truth label is $y_{i}$. $F_A$ has been trained on $T$.
+Intuitively, the defenders' purpose is to make the distribution of perturbed samples confused in the feature space--i.e., providing inconsistent authorship fingerprint to the attackers and weaken the generalization ability of their authorship classifier $F_A$ through adversarial attack on training samples.